UPND IS RETAINING KABWATA, CHARGES MWALITETA

 Mr Mkandawire met his fate on 18th November, 2021 when a BMW X5 registration number ALM 5955 which was being driven by Jane Mwale lost control and rammed into his stationary Toyota IST registration number ALX 2038 which then squeezed him against the perimeter of his wall fence, leading to the seat falling vacant.

-The people of Kabwata are poised to benefit from a number of developmental projects that are being rolled out by the New Dawn administration especially with the hefty CDF allocation totalling K25.7 million which will help in alleviating poverty and other economic challenges facing the locals in the area- Munati Television
+The people of Kabwata are poised to benefit from a number of developmental projects that are being rolled out by the New Dawn administration especially with the hefty CDF allocation totalling K25.7 million which will help in alleviating poverty and other economic challenges facing the locals in the area.

+What is on ground is different, Upnd is losing Kabwata City.
+A colleague is so incensed and disappointed with Upnd, she was asking me if we could exchange she comes to Kabwata I go to Lusaka Central do that she can vote wisely!
+Especially the so-called youths, they are just expressing their disappointments!
+It’s a lesson learnt!

+Agreed, PF is retaining Kabwata.
+Kabwata never voted for UPND in the first place, they just vented their frustration on PF because of issues such as caderism and the like and gave their vote to UPND, just like most parts of the country.
+They now realize that what frustrated them is not there anymore and want to bring back the Party that made Kabwata be one of the best developed constituencies in Zambia coupled with realization of UPND lies……………….